xXAI-botXx/CPP/README.md

 **Header Files and C++ Files**

 In modern C++, projects are typically divided into header files (.h / .hpp) and implementation files (.cpp).<br>
-This separation improves readability, reusability, and compile times.
+This separation improves readability, reusability, and compile times.<br>
+But there some exceptions, where a header file also includes the implementation directly.

 <br><br>